Helena Fang

 Here's my cv.

-forthcoming in Philosophy and Phenomenological Research
+Guessing and its Limits. forthcoming in Philosophy and Phenomenological Research.

 [a paper on normality]

-[a paper on knowledge and certainty]
+[a paper on knowledge and certainty reports]

 [a paper on externalist Bayesianism]